 Think of soil like your refrigerator: You need to stock it with essential items to keep you healthy and moving.
 Additionally, you need to restock your fridge regularly.

 Micronutrients: The right building blocks for optimal health

 Like humans, plants have basic needs that need to be met.
 Plants require a steady supply of macronutrients and micronutrients.
 The difference between the two is quite simple: Macronutrients

 are required in larger quantities than micronutrients.

 The names of the two categories don’t imply that one type of nutrient is more important than another; it just means that more macronutrients must be present in the soil than micronutrients.
 Plants obtain nearly all of the nutrients they need from the soil, although some are obtained via photosynthesis.

-are divided into two groups: primary and secondary.
-The primary macronutrients are those that are needed in the highest concentration: nitrogen (N), phosphorus (P), and potassium (K).
+Macronutrients are divided into two groups: primary and secondary.
+The primary macronutrients are those that are needed in the highest concentration: Nitrogen (N), phosphorus (P), and potassium (K).
 In fact, these three primary nutrients are needed in higher concentrations than the rest of the macronutrients combined.

 - Boron (B)

 - Copper (Cu)